AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 -   Month |
 |AutoRenew|Boolean|No|true|Specifies whether to enable auto-renewal for the instance.
 This parameter takes effect only when the `InstanceChargeType` parameter is set to `PrePaid`.
 Default value: false.
 Valid values:

--   true: enables auto-renewal for the instance.
+-   true: Auto-renewal is enabled for the instance.
--   false: disables auto-renewal for the instance. |
+-   false: Auto-renewal is disabled for the instance. |
 |AutoRenewPeriod|Integer|No|1|The auto-renewal period of the instance.
 Valid values:

 -   Valid values when PeriodUnit is set to Month: 1, 2, 3, 6, 12, 24, 36, 48, and 60.